 The Company is a listed public company, incorporated in Australia and operating in Namibia and South Africa.
-The Group's principal activity is the investment in mineral exploration.
+The Group's principal activity is mineral exploration.

 Where appropriate, prior year disclosures have been reclassified for consistency with current year classifications.
 Any reclassifications do not impact the net result for the prior year.